DOROTHY HANCOCK'S LEGACY

 And it all started right here in Batesville.

-Mrs. Hancock came to United States from England.
+Employees at the Batesville, MS Hancock Fabrics store in 1989Mrs.
+Hancock came to United States from England.
 She was born there in Bristol and still has a little English accent.

-[Employees at the original Batesville, MS Hancock Fabrics store, April 1989.
+Employees at the original Batesville, MS Hancock Fabrics store, April 1989.

-Employees at Hancock Fabrics, Jean Wasylina, Kay Daugherty and Kelle Baker, prepare fabric for customers.]
+Employees at Hancock Fabrics, Jean Wasylina, Kay Daugherty and Kelle Baker, prepare fabric for customers.

 She worked as a chartered accountant, the equivalent of a certified public accountant here.